 - Allow to cool for at least 10 minutes before cutting into bars.
 Let bars cool completely in pan before removing and serving.
 Store at room temperature or freeze.

-See below for more variations on flavor and texture.
+See the brown box down below for more variations on flavor and texture.

 Originally adapted from a recipe in Faith and Family Magazine.